Dennis Collander

-Kjell Dennis Collander (born 9 May 2002) is a Swedish football midfielder who plays for Hammarby IF in Allsvenskan.
+Kjell Dennis Collander (born 9 May 2002) is a Swedish footballer who plays as a midfielder for Allsvenskan club Hammarby IF.

 Early life

 Collander was born in Västerås and started to play football as a youngster with local club Barkarö SK.
 At age 11, he moved to Skiljebo SK.

 Club career

 Skiljebo SK

 On 14 February 2018, aged 15, Collander was promoted to Skiljebo's senior team, competing in Division 2, Sweden's fourth tier.
 He played 12 league games throughout the season, scoring once, helping the club to finish 2nd in the table.

 Örebro SK

 On 17 January 2019, Collander transferred to Örebro SK in Allsvenskan, the domestic top tier.
 He signed a three-year deal with the club, after a successful trial.
-He spent the most of the season sidelined, nursing an abdominal muscle injury.
+He spent most of the season sidelined, nursing an abdominal muscle injury.

 On 5 July 2020, Collander made his debut for Örebro in Allsvenskan, in a 1–2 loss to IK Sirius, coming on as a late substitute.
 He ended the 2020 season making 15 league appearances for Örebro, that finished 7th in the Allsvenskan table.

 On 10 February 2021, Collander signed a new three-year deal with Örebro.
 He made 21 league appearances, scoring twice, before his season was cut short in early October due to a knee injury.
 Collander was unable to save the club from suffering a relegation to Superettan, but was voted Örebro Player of the Year by the fans of the club.